insanity54/nanowrimo2017_practice/storynotes.md

   * [ ] Tsubasa sets up another trap, intentionally leaks info to Marth, hoping evil Esper hears.
   * [ ] gives marth some freedom (training) so Marth will Astral project
 * Marth asks for a better room/bed because he may die in 2 weeks.
-  * [ ] Tubas says no, and that he shouldn’t give up and if he wins the competition he’ll get a better room *and* a special treat.
+  * [ ] Tsubasa says no, and that he shouldn’t give up and if he wins the competition he’ll get a better room *and* a special treat.
+  * [x] Tsubasa explains personal reality shields.
+  * [ ] Tsubasa explains that personal realities have to be attacked indirectly through shared reality.
 * [ ] bath scene.
 * [ ] Marth does something stupid that attracts the Evil Esper (Nishi Hotaru)
 * [ ] Evil Esper (EE) (Nishi Hotaru) reveals self to Marth, along with their team of Espers & their scheme